Segol

 In Modern Hebrew segol makes the same sound as tzere, as does the Hataf Segol (חֲטַף סֶגּוֹל /he/, "Reduced Segol").
 The reduced (or ħataf) niqqud exist for segol, patah, and kamatz which contain a shva next to it.

+Etymology

+The segol name comes from the Aramaic word סְגוֹל (segol) meaning 'cluster of grapes', because the vowel's sign, three dots forming an upside down triangle " ֶ ", resembles a cluster of grapes.

 Pronunciation

 The following table contains the pronunciation and transliteration of the different segols in reconstructed historical forms and dialects using the International Phonetic Alphabet.

 The letters Bet and Het used in this table are only for demonstration; any letter can be used.